tymciox/MemoryLeakEmbedded/README.md

 # MemoryLeak library
 The MemoryLeak library helps identify memory leaks in embedded C programs by tracking allocated and unreleased memory using a linked list.

+MemoryLeak is specifically designed for devices that may not have the capability to run more advanced memory management tools.
+For example, it can be effectively utilized with semihosting, offering a practical solution for memory leak detection on resource-constrained devices.

 ![Alt text](screen_visualization_heap.png)

 ## Contents